Prompt Engineering Guide

 • Training required: Unlike Chain-of-Thought prompting, RoT requires supervised training before use, making it more resource-intensive.

-• Key applications include tasks like multi-digit arithmetic and sequence problems that exceed the context window limits of current LLMs.
+• Key applications include tasks like multi-digit arithmetic and sequence problems that exceed the context window limits of current Large Language Models.

 • Limitations include the need for prior training and lack of length generalization, meaning models trained with RoT do not automatically adapt to larger problems.